Sleeping Pill Addiction Treatment

 Cassiobury Court can assist those who are addicted to sleeping pills.
 We can take immediate action with our drug and alcohol rehab treatments with 24hr professional supervision and help available.

 Upon your arrival at our clinic, a doctor will perform a full examination of your health, and we will draw up a treatment plan based on the conclusions made in this report.
-We treat every one of our clients as individual, so you can be assured your treatment plan will not be identical to any other client.
+We treat every one of our clients as individuals, so you can be assured your treatment plan will not be identical to any other client.

 We offer sleeping pill rehab on a residential basis, which means you will be in our care.
 With a 28-day commitment to our residential sleeping pill rehab, we can free you of your addiction.
 Be aware that depending on the severity of the addiction, it may be discussed about longer treatment for your best interest.

 The initial step to rehabilitation is the drug detox.
-The detox process is a difficult experience, but be assured our team will be on hand to support and guide you through this time.
+The detox process is a difficult experience but be assured our team will be on hand to support you and guide you through this time.
 The toxins built up during your sleeping pill addiction will be flushed out of your body, creating a fresh foundation to build your addiction-free life.

 The approach for sleeping pills is a more tapered detox, as withdrawal symptoms can be extremely difficult and dangerous.
 Examples of sleeping pill withdrawal symptoms are anxiety, insomnia, convulsions, hallucinations, digestion problems, and muscle pain.